Lbaaziz/gmail_to_imap/README.md

 3. Enable the Gmail API:
    - Go to "APIs & Services" > "Library"
    - Search for "Gmail API" and enable it
+4. Add the gmail accounts you'll migrate as your test users

 ### 2. Create OAuth 2.0 Credentials
 1. Go to "APIs & Services" > "Credentials"